 Dr. Cassandra L. Quave is a medical ethnobotanist whose work is focused on the documentation and analysis of botanical remedies used in the treatment of infectious disease.
 Her expertise and interests include the complementary and alternative medical practices of the Mediterranean, and the botanical sources of anti-infectives and natural products for skin care.
 She holds a joint appointment as Assistant Professor of Dermatology in the Emory University School of Medicine and Emory Center for the Study of Human Health, where she leads drug discovery research initiatives and teaches courses on medicinal plants, food and health.
 Dr. Quave also serves as Curator of the Emory University Herbarium, and is Associated Faculty with the Departments of Biology, Environmental Sciences and Anthropology at Emory.
 She is a member of the Emory University Antibiotic Resistance Center and the Winship Cancer Center Discovery and Development Therapeutics Program.
 She also serves on the training faculty for the Antibiotic Resistance and Therapeutic Discovery Training Program, the Molecular and Systems Pharmacology Graduate Program and Microbiology and Molecular Genetics Graduate Program at Emory.
 Her work has been featured in a number of international outlets including the New York Times Magazine.

-In addition to her academic positions, Dr. Quave also provides consulting services on botanicals for personal care, skin health and cosmetics through YourEncore.
+In addition to her academic positions, Dr. Quave also provides consulting services on botanicals for personal care, skin health and cosmetics as an independent consultant and through YourEncore.
 Quave is also the co-founder and CEO/CSO of PhytoTEK LLC, a start-up biotech company dedicated to R&D and eventual commercialization of novel anti-infective technologies based on her US-issued patent for a botanical biofilm inhibitor.

 Dr. Quave received her B.S. in Biology and B.S. in Anthropology and Human Biology from Emory University in 2000.
 After taking a few years off from school to travel and begin field research in Italy, she returned to academia to earn her PhD in Biology (with a focus on ethnobotany and natural products research) at Florida International University’s Center for Ethnobiology and Natural Products from 2003-2008 with Dr. Bradley C. Bennett.
 She received training as a post-doctoral fellow in microbial pathogenesis at the University of Arkansas for Medical Sciences Department of Microbiology and Immunology from 2009-2011 with Dr. Mark S. Smeltzer.
 She completed a second post-doctoral fellowship from 2011-2012 with Dr. Michelle Lampl in the Center for the Study of Human Health at Emory University.